jandebr/amstradPc/docs/wiki/Distribute-using-getdown.md

 1. Make the changes
 2. Create and deploy an updated `dist/amstradPc.war` by following the same steps under [create distribution](#create-a-distribution)
-3. Client pcs connected to the internet will automatically update on the next application startup
+3. Client pc's connected to the internet will automatically update on the next application run